New binary black hole mergers in the LIGO--Virgo O3a data: Template prior

 \section{Template prior}

 In previous works (\citet{ias_o2_pipeline_new_events_prd2020, ias_pipeline_o1_catalog_new_search_prd2019}), we used a template prior that was uniform in the geometric coordinates within each chirp mass bank (see \cite{ias_template_bank_PSD_roulet2019} for details on geometric placement).
 This assumed that, within each bank, there is approximate proportionality between phase space densities in physical parameters space and in the template grid (with coordinates $c_{\alpha}(m_1, m_2, \chi_{1,z}, \chi_{2,z})$ corresponding to waveform phase components).
 In this work, we refine this assumption by assigning a prior probability density to each template based on its physical parameters.
 The prior is uniform in the constituent masses and the effective spin $\chieff$, defined in Eq.~\eqref{eq:chieff_def}.
 We remain agnostic about the relative prior probabilities between different chirp-mass banks.
 This is similar to the prior implemented by \citet{CoherentScore} (section IV therein).
+Note that this prior serves only to keep as much of parameter space as possible recoverable under another set of priors, since the optimal template prior is the distribution of the astrophysical population \cite{optimal_template_prior_popdist_dent2014} and this is not known.

 For each bank $B$, we draw $N_B^{\rm samples} = 10^{7}$ sets of physical parameters $(m_1, m_2, \chi_{1,z}, \chi_{2,z})$.
 First the detector-frame masses are drawn uniformly for each bank by rejection-sampling, under the constraint that the chirp mass $\mathcal{M}$ and mass-ratio are within the bank's ranges (see Fig.~\ref{fig:banks}).
 Then we draw effective spins uniformly from the interval $(-0.99, 0.99)$.
 The effective spin values and the condition $|\chi_{1,2}| < 0.99$ provide conditional ranges for the complementary spin parameter $\chi_a \equiv \chi_{1, z} - \chi_{2,z}$, from which values are drawn uniformly.
 These parameters are then associated to their best-fit templates based on the best match (with the same PSD used in bank generation), which are denoted by the chirp mass bank number ($B$), the index of the sub-bank ($i$) giving a reference amplitude profile, and the grid coordinates ($c_{\alpha}$) specifying the waveform phase (refer to \citet{ias_template_bank_PSD_roulet2019} for a detailed description of template bank construction).